CSC207-UofT/course-project-group-054/progress_report.md

 ## Design Summary & Questions
 - Our app is designed in a way to minimise redundant storage of data.
 We use **unique identifiers** for expenes, users, and groups.
 This allows us to keep a single copy of all objects (of all types) in our central database.
 Then any object can be accessed and even modified by using its unique identifier.
-- We would like help on how to create an Android app and extend our program to have an intuitive, visually appealing, and modern GUI.
+- We would like help on how to create a web app and extend our program to have an intuitive, visually appealing, and modern GUI.
 Also, we would like to get suggestions on how we should store our data and/or which database we should use.
 Any design feedback would also be of great help.

 ## Plans for Phase 1 & Phase 2
 - **Storing data in actual database**: For Phase 0, we created a `Data` class to emulate a database.
 We did this because setting up a database requires careful consideration of what kind of database to use (SQL, noSQL, Graph, on-device storage etc.).
 We plan to implement a working database cloud or on-device database for next submissions.